 - A courteous request for attention

 Avoid confrontational language.
 Consider the site owner's time and proof of correspondence.
-A courteous second request in a few days is allowable if a response is not received.
+A courteous second request within a few days is acceptable if no response is received.

 How to Automate & Scale Your Broken Link Strategy